[Editor’s note: This story was previously published in October 2019. It has since been updated and republished.]

 Instead of using exchanges, such trades occur over computer networks.

 Stocks end up on the pink sheets either because they either don’t meet or have not attempted to meet the listing requirements of the New York Stock Exchange or the Nasdaq.
 Often OTC stocks have become penny stocks involuntarily.
 They often fail to meet listing requirements due to financial strains.

-However, one should not assume all OTC stocks trade as penny stocks near bankruptcy.
+However, one should not assume all OTC stocks are penny stocks nearing bankruptcy.
 In fact, some OTC stocks have become some of the largest and most successful companies in the world.
-This sometimes occurs with foreign companies that trade on the major exchanges in their home countries.
+This sometimes occurs with foreign companies that trade on major exchanges in their home countries.

 Despite their prestige at home, these companies may turn to OTC markets to test the U.S. market.
 If their stock becomes one of the OTC stocks to buy, they will subsequently switch to the NYSE or Nasdaq at a later time.
 Others may not want to meet the financial disclosure standards required by the exchanges.

 Whatever the reason, traders should not ignore the OTC markets.
 In fact, investors looking for OTC stocks to buy may want to consider these five:

 BAE Systems (BAESY)

 BAE (OTCMKTS:BAESY) operates in the defense, security and aerospace industries.
 Based in Farnborough, England, BAE has grown into the U.K.’s largest defense contractor.
 Despite its presence in its home country, 75% of its revenue comes from outside of the U.K.

 Revenue and earnings have seen slower growth over the last few years.
 However, the Trump Administration’s attitude toward European defense may force these governments to shoulder more of the defense burden.
 Furthermore, threats from the Middle East and fears of Russia continue to worsen.